Attacus atlas

 Attacus atlas, the Atlas moth, is a large saturniid moth endemic to the forests of Asia.
 The species was described by Carl Linnaeus in his 1758 10th edition of Systema Naturae.

-The Atlas moth is one of the largest lepidopterans, with a wingspan measuring up to 24 cm and a wing surface area of about 160 cm2.
+The Atlas moth is one of the largest lepidopterans, with a wingspan often measuring from 250mm to 300mm. and a wing surface area of about 160 cm2.
 It is only surpassed in wingspan by the white witch (Thysania agrippina) and Attacus caesar, and in wing surface area by the Hercules moth (Coscinocera hercules).
 As in most silk moths, females are noticeably larger and heavier than males, while males have broader antennae.

 Etymology

 Atlas moths are named after Atlas, the Titan of Greek mythology (due to their size).
-In Hong Kong, the Cantonese means "snake's head moth", referring to the prominent extension of the forewing that resembles the head of a snake.
+The Cantonese name translates to "snake's head moth", referring to the prominent extension of the forewing that resembles the head of a snake.